kokke/tiny-AES-c/README.md

 There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.
 The two functions AES_ECB_xxcrypt() do most of the work, and they expect inputs of 128 bit length.

-The module uses around 200 bytes of RAM and 2.5K ROM when compiled for ARM (~2K for Thumb but YMMV).
+The module uses less than 200 bytes of RAM and 2.3K ROM when compiled for ARM (<2K for Thumb but YMMV).

 It is one of the smallest implementation in C I've seen yet, but do contact me if you know of something smaller (or have improvements to the code here).